1 Muffin tin or cake pan 2 (8×8-inch or 9×9-inch) or 1 (9×13-inch)

 Instructions

-Cook Teff: In a small saucepan, combine teff and 2 cups water.
-Bring to a simmer and cook for about 15 minutes or until thick.
+Cook the teff: In a small saucepan, combine the teff and 2 cups water.
+Bring to a simmer and cook over low heat for about 15 minutes, or until thick, stirring frequently to prevent sticking.

 Preheat the oven to 375°F (1p0°C) and line a muffin tin or use a nontoxic nonstick tin.

-Blend: Add all of the cooked teff, orange juice, applesauce, ground flaxseed with 3 tablespoons hot water, and pitted Medjool dates to a blender.
+Blend: Add the cooked teff, orange juice, applesauce, ground flaxseed with 3 tablespoons hot water, and pitted Medjool dates to a blender.
 Blend until completely smooth.

 Whisk Dry Ingredients: In a bowl, whisk together the baking powder, baking soda, salt (if using), and cinnamon.
 (Optional: Add ½ teaspoon nutmeg.)
 Whisk until fully combined.

-Combine: Add the blended wet mixture to the dry ingredients and stir until fully combined.
-Then gently fold in the grated carrots, diced apple, and chopped walnuts.
+Combine: Add the blended wet mixture to the dry ingredients and stir until fully combined, then gently fold in the grated carrots, diced apple, and chopped walnuts.
+The batter should be scoopable but not too wet—add a little water as needed if it feels stiff.

 Bake: Use an ice cream scoop or divide the batter evenly between the muffin cups.
 Bake for about 35 minutes, or until set.
 The tops should feel set and slightly firm, not soft or wet Let cool before removing.